Personality disorders, including borderline personality disorder, are diagnosed based on a:

 Learning to manage your emotions, thoughts and behaviors takes time.
-You may need many months or years of treatment, and you may always struggle with some symptoms of borderline personality disorder.
+Most people improve considerably, but you may always struggle with some symptoms of borderline personality disorder.
 You may experience times when your symptoms are better or worse.
 But treatment can improve your ability to function and help you feel better about yourself.

-Because treatment can be intense and long term, you have the best chance for success when you consult mental health providers who have experience treating borderline personality disorder.
+You have the best chance for success when you consult a mental health provider who has experience treating borderline personality disorder.